ECE-445/smart-insole/notebooks/ramseyv2/labnotebook.md

 - move PCB to casing

 ### Work Session Record:

-We got the discharge figured out but it was still a bit finiky.
+We got the discharge figured out but it was still a bit finicky.
 As such we added a delay in software by about 5 seconds where we wouldn't read if the button was pressed so that we wouldn't get any false readings.
-We also worked to polish up the demo presentaion as I atteneded a peer review demo where the group was asked a bunch of hard questions like tempurature, power delivery, and to show the output of their power ciurcuit.
-As such we had to modify our presetaion to include these calculations and readings.
+We also worked to polish up the demo presentation as I attended a peer review demo where the group was asked a bunch of hard questions like temperature, power delivery, and to show the output of their power circuit.
+As such we had to modify our presentation to include these calculations and readings.
 However when we did go into the demo we never got asked this.
 I guess it was asked to try and allow the group that I watched to earn back points.
-We then did our demo in from of 2 TA's and 1 proffessor.
+We then did our demo in front of 2 A's and 1 professor.
 This was fun to showcase what we had been working really hard on all semester.
-Overall I think it went really well as our demo went without hickup expept for our insole being a little bent causing the insole to have 1 sesor be perpetually high.
+Overall I think it went really well as our demo went without hiccup except for our insole being a little bent causing the insole to have 1 sensor be perpetually high.

 ### equations

 Calculation for max ambient temperature our device can be in

 - TA(MAX) = 125°C – 80.3°C/W × (5 V – 3.3 V) × (0.25 A) = 90.87°C
 - TA(MAX) = 125°C – 80.3°C/W × (5 V – 3.3 V) × (0.5 A) = 56.74°C
 - TA(MAX) = 125°C – 80.3°C/W × (5 V – 3.3 V) × (0.6 A) = 43.09°C

 Calculation for max time on battery power with 2000 mAh battery as Gyro + SD not measured with PCB but with breadboard

 - Gyro: 1.73v over 1k ohm - .0017 A
 - SD : 0.159v over 1k ohm - 0.000159 A

 - **PCB Power Draw - 400mA → 2000mAh / 400mA = ~5 hours**

 ### Figures:

 ### Resources:

 - https://courses.engr.illinois.edu/ece445/wiki/#/esp32_example/index

 ## Notebook Entry: April 25 2024